google-deepmind/mujoco/README.md

  - The first tutorial focuses on the basics of MuJoCo: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/tutorial.ipynb)
- - For a more advanced example, see the LQR tutorial which creates an LQR controlled to balance a humanoid on one leg using MuJoCo's dynamics
+ - For a more advanced example, see the LQR tutorial which creates an LQR controller to balance a humanoid on one leg using MuJoCo's dynamics
    derivatives: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/LQR.ipynb)

 ## Installation